brawl30092004-lab/sakr-store-manger/docs/GIT_TESTING_COMPREHENSIVE_GUIDE.md

 needs changing : on first start the Data Source Not Found dialog shows which doesnt have the github option

-all emojies needs changing to vectors

 pressing enter in the edit dialog should "save and close"

-redesigne of the conflict dialog
+redesigne of the conflict dialog to look better andd have better UX and modern lightweight design also all emojies needs changing to vectors

 ### Test 1: Basic Publish
 - Status: ✅ PASS